trankimtu/Gimp/README.md

   Layer effect
 ## Introduction
-  Main menu:
+  Main menu:<br>
-  Toolbox: Contains all tools
+  Toolbox: Contains all tools<br>
-  Tool options: Contains settings for the tool we have selected
+  Tool options: Contains settings for the tool we have selected<br>
-  Canvas: Display image or composition
+  Canvas: Display image or composition<br>
-  Layer, Channels, Paths, Undo: Display items mentioned in its name Brush, Patterns, Fonts, Document History
+  Layer, Channels, Paths, Undo: Display items mentioned in its name<br>
+  Brush, Patterns, Fonts, Document History<br>

   Toolbox:
     Selection tools: Allow select the area of the image using various methods.
 Then make changes in isolated items that are in the specified selection area.